Solaree/Check-The-Signature/README.md

 # Check-The-Signature
 A tiny alternative to [JSC "IIT" web-widget for verifying the user's signature of the Certification Authority](https://eu.iit.com.ua/verify-widget)

-Verifies Ukrainian digital signatures using UAPKI.
+Verify PAdES and CAdES digital signatures using DSTU 4145-2002.

 ## Installation